Schedule an Appointment

 Two things affect what size bucket is needed by an office.
 Number of opps, as well as what type of vacuum the office has.
 Offices with more opps will replace more amalgam fillings, as well as using more chairside traps.
 If an office has a wet ring vacuum pump with a filter attached that will take up more room inside the bucket as well.
 Most offices with a dry vac will be able to use 1.25 gallon bucket because it will mostly be amalgam capsules and chairside traps.
 Larger practices with 8 or more chairs may want to look at going to the 3.5 or 5 gallon bucket.
 Offices with 4 opps or less and have a wet ring pump can use a 1.25 gallon bucket because the overall quantity of material other than vacuum filters will not be that great.
 That will allow for 1.25 gallon bucket to last a significant amount of time.
 Offices with 5 opps or more using a wet ring vacuum may want to look at the larger buckets because the vacuum filter will be changed more frequently and things like amalgam capsules and chairside traps will accumulate more quickly.

 Anterior Quest’s amalgam bucket is very simple.
-It comes in a box that the office must keep, inside the box is the bucket.
+It comes in a box that the office must keep until the bucket is ready for return.
+Inside the box is the pre-paid shipping label and the bucket.
 Inside that bucket is a plastic liner.
-Once the office has amalgam waste to get rid of they simply unscrew the bucket by pressing on the red locking tab, and turning the bucket counterclockwise.
+Once the office has amalgam waste to get rid of, they simply unscrew the bucket by pressing on the red locking tab, and turning the bucket counterclockwise.
 Use the plastic liner like a trash liner to cover the inside of the bucket.
-The liner will help protect against and spills.
+The liner will help protect against any spills.
 Once the material is placed inside the bucket turn the top clockwise until tight.
 The locking mechanism will keep the top in place.
 Only after you put the first material inside the bucket do you have to write the date on the top of the bucket.
 There is a label that has date opened with an area above to write the date.
 Continue to fill the plastic liner inside the bucket until the bucket is completely full.
 Once the bucket is deemed full tie the plastic bag shut inside the bucket, close the bucket and seal the top tight.
 Finally tape the box shut.
-All of the Do’s and Don’ts are located on the side of the box.
+Affix the pre-paid shipping label to the side of the box and ship the material to our recycling facility via FedEx.
+All of the Do’s and Don'ts are located on the side of the box.

 Offices can keep the bucket itself on site for as long as they would like.
 However once amalgam waste is placed inside the bucket they have one year until the bucket needs to be shipped out.
 Written in the standards for universal waste management part 273.15 (a) states that small quantity handlers of universal waste may accumulate universal waste for no longer than one year.
 This is why Anterior Quest has the label on top of the bucket.
 It allows the office to monitor the amount of time the container has been at the office.